info@fast4trans.com

 What’s the difference between localization QA and proofreading?

-As you learned by now, localization QA is all about making sure your product feels right in different languages and cultures.
+As you learned by now, Arabic localization QA is all about making sure your product feels right in Arabic and its cultures.
 It checks:

 • Translation Accuracy: Are the translations correct and make sense?
 Or is there any room for ambiguity and misinterpretation?